What are Market Questions?

-Market Questions are the core of Story Inc. They often come from a filmmaker — testing ideas and gathering audience insight on creative choices.
+Market Questions are the core of Story Inc. They most often come from filmmakers — finding their fans and gathering real audience insight on the creative choices that shape their projects.
 They can also come from the community itself, capturing fan curiosity and buzz around what's happening in film and television.

 Examples: